AlexJReid/blog/content/posts/monoblok/index.md

 The raw feed is exactly the sort of thing patchbay was built for.
 RPM updates many times a second and wobbles constantly at a steady throttle.
 Coolant barely moves once the engine is warm.
 Publishing all of this unconditioned over a metered 5G connection is wasteful and makes the dashboard feel like it's drinking from a firehose.

 Deadband, incidentally, is exactly what most consumer cars already do to their own gauges.
 The coolant temperature needle on a modern dash sits stubbornly in the middle across roughly 75-105°C of actual sensor reading, and only twitches if things get genuinely cold or genuinely hot.
-The manufacturers figured out a long time ago that a needle tracking the real value would have drivers ringing the dealership every time they sat in traffic on a warm day.
+VW, Ford and others figured out a long time ago that a needle tracking the real value would have drivers ringing the dealership every time they sat in traffic on a warm day.
 Same primitive, different reason for wanting it.

 ```clojure
 ;; RPM: quantize to 50rpm buckets, drop duplicates, republish